websanova/websanova.github.io/_posts/2015-08-29-creating-a-new-package-in-laravel-5-part-5-unit-testing.md

 ## Create `phpunit.xml`

 The next step is to create the `phpunit.xml` file in the root of our package.
-We can just use the sample below to start but of course you can put in your won configuration as well.
+We can just use the sample below to start but of course you can put in your own configuration as well.

 ~~~
 // packages/websanvoa/demo/phpunit.xml